worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Peterson's jaw tightened.
 "Call Roth.
 Wake up Mitchell if you have to.
 This is real."

-Over the next hour, the control room filled with people Sarah had never seen before.
+Over the next hour, the control room filled with people Liv had never seen before.
 Engineers in suits despite the hour.
 A man from Caltech she recognized from photos—Dr. Norman Hayes, one of the project scientists.
 Someone mentioned calling Washington.
 Someone else mentioned calling the Director.

-Sarah sat at her console, monitoring, logging everything, staying invisible.
+Liv sat at her console, monitoring, logging everything, staying invisible.
 V1 was still transmitting perfectly.
 Only V2 was dark.
 Radio silence.

 At 5:30 AM, Hayes huddled with Peterson and Roth in the corner.
-Sarah couldn't hear most of it, but she caught fragments:
+Liv couldn't hear most of it, but she caught fragments:

 "...exactly like the test scenario..." "...not supposed to happen this early..." "...do we tell them it's nominal?"